 - In Feb.
 2014, Dr. Mehmet Oz, once an agave fan, reversed his previous stance in a post, Agave: Why We Were Wrong.
 (Yeah!
 I disagree, however, with his honey recommendation.
 More about that later.)

 - In addition, Authority Nutrition includes agave among 6 Healthy Sugars that Can Kill You.

 So, please, I urge you, if you care about your health, stay away from agave.

-Question: Do you eat agave?
+order now Question: Do you eat agave?
 Until reading this article, what did you believe about agave?
 Share your thoughts in the Comment section below, underneath the About box.
 And make sure to warn your agave-loving friends by sharing this article on Facebook or Twitter using the social media buttons below or above this post.